sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 (5) CLI uses counters DB to satisfy CLI requests.

-(6) (not shown) CLI uses State DB to display hardware capabilities (e.g. how many counters are available, supported drop reasons, etc.)
+(6) (not shown) CLI uses App DB to display hardware capabilities (e.g. how many counters are available, supported drop reasons, etc.)

 # 5 Unit Tests
 A separate test plan will be uploaded and reviewed by the community.